VatsalSy/Bursting-Bubble-In-a-Viscoplastic-Medium/README.md

 Bursting bubble dynamics for different capillary-Bingham numbers. (a) $\mathcal{J} = 0.0$: A typical case with a Newtonian liquid medium, (b) $\mathcal{J} =0.1$: A weakly viscoplastic liquid medium in which the process still shows all the major characteristics of the Newtonian liquid, (c) $\mathcal{J} = 0.5$: A case of moderate yield stress whereby the jetting is suppressed, nonetheless the entire cavity still yields, and (d) $\mathcal{J} = 1.0$: A highly viscoplastic liquid medium whereby a part of the cavity never yields.
 The left part of each video shows the magnitude of the velocity field, and the right part shows the magnitude of the deformation tensor on a $\log_{10}$ scale.
 The transition to the black region (low strain rates) marks the yield-surface location in the present study.
 For all the cases in this figure, $\mathcal{O}h = 10^{-2}$.

-# Header File: two-phaseVP.h -- Two-phase interfacial flows
+# Header File: two-phaseAxiVP.h -- Two-phase interfacial flows
 This is a modified version of [two-phase.h](http://basilisk.fr/src/two-phase.h).
 It contains the implementation of Viscoplastic Fluid (Bingham Fluid).<br/>
 This file helps setup simulations for flows of two fluids separated by